Public Records & Services in Lenox

 Frequently Asked Questions

 To register to vote in Lenox, Massachusetts, residents can register online through the Massachusetts Secretary of the Commonwealth's website, by mail, or in person at the Berkshire County elections office.
 Massachusetts requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Massachusetts Secretary of the Commonwealth's voter lookup tool.
-For local municipal elections in Lenox, contact the Berkshire County Clerk's office for schedules and ballot information.
+For local county and state elections (Lenox is an unincorporated community in Berkshire County and does not hold municipal elections), contact the Berkshire County Clerk's office for schedules and ballot information.

 Property records for Lenox, Massachusetts are maintained by Berkshire County.
 The county assessor's office holds property tax records, assessed values, and ownership information.
 Property deeds, liens, and mortgage documents are filed with the county recorder's office.
 Many counties in Massachusetts offer online portals where residents can search property records by address or owner name.
 For federal property related records, the USA.gov website provides guidance on accessing land patents, federal tax liens, and other property documentation.